The Carmen Twillie Ambar Sophomore Expedition

 Guaranteed Study Abroad

-The Carmen Twillie Ambar Sophomore Expedition is a guaranteed study abroad program which gives each full-time, traditional student in good academic, social and financial standing the opportunity to spend 7-10 days abroad with her sophomore class with nearly all costs covered by the college.
+The Carmen Twillie Ambar Sophomore Expedition is a guaranteed study abroad program which gives each full-time, traditional student with a 2.5 GPA in good academic, social and financial standing the opportunity to spend 7-10 days abroad with her sophomore class with nearly all costs covered by the college.
 In the semester leading up to the trip, students attend a weekly class to learn about the country they will be traveling to.
 When they travel abroad, students are grouped by their field of study so they can perform service-learning activities related to their area of interest.